grcng/E-Commerce-System/README.md

 NEWCUST:

 ## Credit
 This is an assignment I did while taking CPS209 at Toronto Metropolitan University.
-The skeleton code was provided and our task was to add classes and code so that the actions are executable.
+The skeleton code was provided and our task was to add classes and code so that the program is executable.
+That includes actions, File I/O, and exception handling.